maddigits/maddigits.github.com/_posts/2012-12-16-up-a-jekyll-theme.md

 - [_config.yml](https://github.com/caarlos0/up/blob/gh-pages/_config.yml): Put
 your config there, almost everything will be up and running.
 - [about.html](https://github.com/caarlos0/up/blob/gh-pages/about.html): Well, that's
-about you, I'll gonna change it if I am you...
+about you, I would change it if I were you...
 OH WAIT!
 - [CNAME](https://github.com/caarlos0/up/blob/gh-pages/CNAME): If you're using
 this on GitHub Pages with a custom domain name, you'll want to change this to be the domain you're going to use.
 All that should be in here is a